Kaushal1234s/Kaushal1234s/README.md

 ## Hi there, I'm Kaushal Sharma! 👋

-I'm a pre-final year student at The LNM Institute of Information Technology, and I'm passionate about MERN stack development.
+I'm a final year student at The LNM Institute of Information Technology, and I'm passionate about MERN stack development.
 Welcome to my GitHub profile!

 ## About Me

 - 🌱 I'm currently learning MERN stack development.
 - 🎓 I'm pursuing my Bachelor's degree in Electronics and communication Engineering at The LNM Institute of Information Technology.
-- 💼 I'm actively looking for internship opportunities in web development to apply and enhance my skills.
+- 💼 I'm actively looking for job opportunities in web development or software development domain to apply and enhance my skills.

 ## Tech Stack